vijaykglg/online-book-review-system/README.md

 #### Advantages

 - Customers can review the books online and can wish to buy based on the ratings/review.
-- Customers can get their book delivered instead of actually going and buying the book.
-They can make payment online itself.
 - Managing of inventory in the shop for shopkeeper becomes easier as customers are not visiting and ordering online.
 - This system saves both time and travelling cost of customers.
 - User can get to know different kinds of books that they were unaware of by just searching in the system using keywords.